 Here are the Examples of Function as a Service (FaaS)

-To use Lambda services, you need to take a plan that will be “pay as you use.”
+To use Lambda services, you need to make a plan that will be “pay as you use.”
 This means you’ll need to pay only for what you are using.

 AWS Lambda also helps developers to scale the applications by running the required codes whenever someone triggers.